-“That was six or seven years ago, now,” said Mrs. Bennet wistfully.
-“It has been quite a number of years since we have gotten away.
-I fear Mr. Bennet is not one for travel.”
+“That was six or seven years ago, now,” said Mrs. Bennet wistfully, who hadn’t listened.
+“It has been quite many years since we’ve gotten away.
+I fear Mr. Bennet isn’t one for travel.”

-“Our uncle and aunt in the city, however, love to travel which has been of advantage to us,” said Elizabeth.
-“They sometimes take one or two of us on a trip with them.”
+“Our uncle and aunt in the city, however, love to travel, which has been of advantage to us,” said Elizabeth.
+“They sometimes take one or two of us on trips.”

-“An uncle and aunt in the city!” cried Miss Bingley.
+“An uncle and aunt in the city!”
+Miss Bingley cried.
 “Do they live in Town year-round, or do they have an estate in the country as well?”

 “Uncle Gardiner is in trade,” said Jane.

 “In trade, you say,” said Mrs. Hurst with a sniff before she pasted a smile on her face.
-Elizabeth frowned at them.
-The fact that their own fortunes had been acquired by trade seemed to be overlooked, but there was a certain condemnation in that sniff for the nature of the Bennet’s relations.
+Elizabeth frowned.
+The fact that their fortunes had been acquired by trade wasn’t mentioned, yet there was condemnation in that sniff for the Bennet’s relations.

-“My brother does very well in his establishment; he is quite a wealthy man,” said Mrs. Bennet.
+“My brother does very well; he is quite a wealthy man,” Mrs. Bennet asserted.

 Their half-hour came to a close, and the Bennet ladies left, discussing their fashionable neighbors on the return journey to Longbourn.
-Mrs. Bennet was pleased with the new neighbors, as elegant as they were, and as they would, in all likelihood, promote any interest between Mr. Bingley and Jane—for who could not see he had admired her!
+Mrs. Bennet was pleased with them, as elegant as they were, believing they would promote an interest between Mr. Bingley and Jane—for who could not see he admired her!
 Especially after hearing how Charlotte Lucas had overheard Mr. Bingley tell Mr. Robinson that Miss Jane Bennet was the prettiest girl in the Assembly room that night.

-The two Netherfield ladies were less inclined to think well of the Longbourn ladies.
-Jane Bennet was a sweet girl and Mary Bennet, was a well-read and accomplished girl, though her conversational skills were lacking.
-The eldest, Miss Elizabeth Bennet, they did not quite know what to make of.
-That she was intelligent and witty, they had been assured, and yet, she appeared to be motivated by practicality, something they could not understand.
+The two Netherfield ladies were less inclined to think well of the women of Longbourn.
+Jane Bennet was a sweet girl, and Mary Bennet was well-read and accomplished.
+But the eldest, Miss Elizabeth, they didn’t quite know what to make of.
+That she was intelligent and witty, they had been assured, and yet, she appeared motivated by practicality, something they couldn’t understand.
 As if common sense was something never considered or used in their daily lives.